 Weight loss on a keto diet

 A low intake of carbs deprives your body of glucose, the primary energy source.
 Our brains need glucose supply daily.
 Therefore, when carb intake reduces, our bodies start to breakdown stored glucose to release energy.
-Once our body is deprived of insulin, it begins to use fat as a primary source of energy.
+Once our body is deprived of insulin, it begins to use fat as a primary energy source.
 Thus, keto successfully helps with weight loss.

-High Protein Keto Diet contains only 5 percent of carbs, so avoid all the food that is rich in carbs.
+High Protein Keto Diet contains only 5 percent of carbs, so avoid all the rich food in carbs.
 Eat more fats and proteins and save your carbs for vegetables with low sugar and carbs.
-Moreover, studies have shown if you follow a eto diet its is successful at reducing body fat.
-Check out: what is the best healthy fat loss diet in the world.
+Moreover, studies have shown that if you follow a keto diet, it will reduce body fat.